folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 How it all ties together
 ------------------------

 Hold on to your hats -- this is a bit complicated.
+The crucial point is that, while stripes-core and stripes-connect are parts of the runtime system that supports Stripes components, stripes-loader runs at _compile_ time in order to gather all the included modules.
+Here's how we make it happen.

 * NPM is the Node Package Manager.
 Although it started out as part of Node, it's now more or less the universally used mechanism for